 They created chaos as soon as they arrived.
 Complaints of robbery poured into the Emperor’s office.
-He knew these Western European peasants were no match for the Muslims, but he couldn’t let them camp out at his city.
-So they were ferried across the river where they immediately began pillaging the homes of Eastern Christians.
+He knew these Western European peasants were no match for the Muslims, but he couldn’t let them camp out in his city.
+They were ferried across the river where they immediately began pillaging the homes of Eastern Christians.
 Many of these poor, uneducated and illiterate peasants had come for loot and saw plenty of it right there.
-They’d already travelled a long way from home and were now among a people who spoke a different language, wore different styles & ate different foods.
+They’d already travelled a long way from home and were now among a people who spoke a different language, wore different styles and ate different foods.
 “Why, they don’t look like Christians at all!
 And what’s that you say?
 These people don’t follow the Pope?
 Well, then maybe they aren’t Christians.
 Didn’t we set out to fight unbelievers?
 Here are some.
 Let’s get to work.”

 “But these aren’t Muslims!”